Magnetic monopole is photon: Photon propagator and quantum photon propagator

-where we fix $z_1$ with $z_0$ such that $|z_1-z_0|=n_e^2 >1$ for some integer $n_e $; and we again let $z$ be a point on a path of connecting $z_0$ and $z_1$ and then a closed loop is formed with $z$ as the starting and ending point (This loop again can just be the photon-loop of the electron in this electromagnetic interaction by this photon propagator (\ref{graviton6})).
-Then (\ref{graviton6a}) has a factor $-e_0^2\log \frac{r_1}{n_e^2}$ (where $r_1=|z-z_1|$ is restricted such that $r_1\geq |z_1-z_0|=n_e^2$) which is the fundamental solution of the two dimensional Laplace equation and is analogous to the attractive fundamental solution $-\frac{e^2}{r}$ of the three dimensional Laplace equation for the Coulomb's law.
+for some positive integer $n_e $ such that $r_1\geq n_e^2$; and we again let $z$ be a point on a path of connecting $z_0$ and $z_1$ and then a closed loop is formed with $z$ as the starting and ending point.
+(This loop again can just be the photon-loop of the electron in this electromagnetic interaction by this photon propagator (\ref{graviton6}).)
+Then (\ref{graviton6a}) has a factor $-e_0^2\log \frac{r_1}{n_e^2}$ which is the fundamental solution of the two dimensional Laplace equation and is analogous to the attractive fundamental solution $-\frac{e^2}{r}$ of the three dimensional Laplace equation for the Coulomb's law.
 Thus the quantum photon propagator in (\ref{graviton6}) (and in (\ref{graviton6a})) can give repulsive or attractive effect between two points $z_0$ and $z$ for all $z$ in the complex plane.
 These repulsive or attractive effects of the quantum photon propagator correspond to two charges of the same sign and of different sign respectively.
 On the other hand when $z=z_0$ the quantum Wilson line $W(z_0,z_0)$ in (\ref{graviton6}) which is the quantum photon propagator becomes a quantum Wilson loop $W(z_0,z_0)$ which is identified as a photon, as shown in the above sections.

 Let us then derive a usual form of photon propagator from the quantum photon propagator $W(z_0,z)$.
 Let us choose a path connecting $z_0$ and $z$.
 Let us consider the following path: